print structure of ae data

 ## $ category: chr "Pressure ulcer" "Gastrointestinal" "Infection" "Infection" ...

-The paretochart() function (from qicharts2) takes a categorical vector as argument and plots a Pareto chart as demonstrated in Figure 17.1.
+The paretochart() function from the qicharts2 package takes a categorical vector as input and produces a Pareto chart as shown in Figure 16.1.

 paretochart(ae$category)